ErikFortune/ts-bcp47/README.md

 For any given language tag pair, the `match` function returns a similarity score in the range `0.0` (no similarity) to `1.0` (exact match).

-The degrees of match similarity are (from most to least similar):
+The degrees of similarity are (from most to least similar):
 - `exact` (`1.0`) - The two language tags are semantically identical.
 - `variant` (`0.9`) - The tags vary only in extension or private subtags.
 - `region` (`0.8`) - The tags match on language, script and region but vary in variant, extension or private-use subtags.